 I offer 1:1 or small group training, and webinars

 I offer individual and group training on online image and social media for academics, researchers, and writers.

-Let me customize training and informational webinars for your group or organization.
+Let me customize training and workshops for your organization.

 - Social Media and Academics [general or platform-specific]

 - Building an Audience for your Academic Work

 - Social Media for Students: Job Market Edition

 - Your Online Presence on the Job Market